Matt Walsh (political commentator): What Is a Woman?

 Walsh's online documentary, What Is a Woman? was released by The Daily Wire on June 1, 2022, at the start of Pride Month.
 In the film, Walsh asks various people the question, "What is a woman?" while presenting his own views on the topic.
 Walsh had asked the same question in other appearances, including a Dr. Phil show on January 19, 2022, with transgender and non-binary people.
 On June 14, Walsh published a book based on the documentary, entitled What Is a Woman?: One Man's Journey to Answer the Question of a Generation through DW Books.

 The documentary received a divided reception from critics and political commentators.
-Detractors, such as AJ Erkert of Science-Based Medicine and Erin Rook of LGBTQ Nation, denounced the film as "propaganda", "transphobic lies", and "science denying".
+Critics, such as AJ Erkert of Science-Based Medicine, Erin Rook of LGBTQ Nation, and academics, argued the film was "propaganda", spread "transphobic lies", and was "science denying", seeking to ridicule the medical experts interviewed if they did not agree with Walsh's position.
 Erkert compared the documentary to the antiscience films Vaxxed and Expelled.
 Conservative commentators, such as Rich Lowry and Rod Dreher, praised the film as "mesmerizing" and "excellent".
 Dimitrije Vojnov of Radio Television of Serbia said that Walsh could become the American right's equivalent of Michael Moore, and just as biased.

 Eventbrite banned screenings of the documentary due to the service not permitting content that promotes "hate, violence, or harassment towards others and/or oneself".
 Walsh denied that the documentary was hate speech and accused Eventbrite of hypocrisy for permitting the screening of drag shows that allow children in attendance, which Walsh considers a form of grooming.

 In February 2022, Eli Erlick, a transgender activist, alleged that Walsh had invited dozens of people to participate in the documentary under false pretenses.
 Kataluna Enriquez, Fallon Fox, and other transgender public figures corroborated the account.
-Walsh created a group called the Gender Unity Project, which the activists said attempted to lure them into participating in the film.
+Walsh created a group called the Gender Unity Project, which the individuals said attempted to lure them into participating in the film.
 The Gender Unity Project's Twitter account and website were taken down shortly after the allegations went public.
 Erlick claimed there were at least 50 other recruited interviewees, including a 14-year-old transgender girl.

 Walsh's What Is a Woman? college tour attracted protests of his appearances for screenings at University of Houston and the University of Wisconsin.

 For June Pride Month of 2023, The Daily Wire made What is a Woman? available for free on Twitter.
 The Daily Wire CEO Jeremy Boreing tweeted that Twitter had canceled a plan to promote the video for "hateful conduct," reportedly because of misgendering, and said the video was being suppressed.
 Twitter CEO Elon Musk initially agreed to lift only some restrictions, but after pressure removed all restrictions and personally promoted the video.
 Chiefs of Twitter's trust and safety division left the company on the same day.